google/skia/site/user/api/SkPaint_Reference.md

 <a href='#SkPaint_Join'>Join</a> <a href='#SkPaint_getStrokeJoin'>getStrokeJoin</a>() const
 </pre>

-The geometry drawn at the corners of strokes.
+Returns the geometry drawn at the corners of strokes.

 ### Return Value